JordanMarr/SqlHydra/README.md

 - [SqlHydra.Sqlite](#sqlhydrasqlite-) is a dotnet tool that generates F# records for a SQLite database.

 ### Query Library
-- [SqlHydra.Query](#sqlhydraquery-) is an F# query generator computation expression powered by [SqlKata](https://sqlkata.com/).
+- [SqlHydra.Query](#sqlhydraquery-) provides strongly typed Linq queries against generated types.

+#### Notes
+- The generation tools can be useful with any query library for creating strongly typed table records and data readers.
 - SqlHydra.Query is specifically designed to take advantage of SqlHydra generated types.
 (If you don't want to use generated types, then I would recommend checking out [Dapper.FSharp](https://github.com/Dzoukr/Dapper.FSharp) instead.)
-    - SqlKata officially supports SQL Server, SQLite, PostgreSql, MySql, Oracle and Firebird; however, SqlHydra.Query does not yet have generators for MySql, Oracle and Firebird.
+- SqlHydra.Query uses [SqlKata](https://sqlkata.com/) to generate provider-specific SQL queries.
+SqlKata officially supports SQL Server, SQLite, PostgreSql, MySql, Oracle and Firebird; however, SqlHydra.Query does not yet have generators for MySql, Oracle and Firebird.
 Please submit an issue if you are interested in contributing a generator for one of these!

-#### Notes
-- The generation libraries can be useful with _any_ query library for creating strongly typed table records and data readers.
-- The SqlHydra.Query library is designed to work in conjunction with one of the generation libraries.
 - _All SqlHydra NuGet packages will be released with matching major and minor version numbers._

 ## Contributing